-ARTICLE 38: VOLUNTARY DEMOTION
+ARTICLE 34: VOLUNTARY DEMOTION

-An employee may make a request in writing to the university's chief human resource officer or designee for a demotion from a position in one (1) classification to a vacant position in a classification of a lower rank for which the employee is qualified.
-If the university's chief human resource officer or designee approves the request, the employee so demoted, may, at a later date, request that his/her name be placed on an appropriate list for reemployment to the higher classification.
+An employee may make a request in writing to the university's chief human resource officer or designee for a demotion from a position in one (1) classification to a vacant position in a classification of a lower rank for which the employee is qualified and the employee's salary will be governed by Article 22, Section 5-Salary Administration.
+If the university's chief human resource officer or designee approves the request, the employee so demoted, may, at a later date, request that the employee's name be placed on an appropriate list, if such list is available, for reemployment to the higher classification.

-ARTICLE 39: PERSONAL LEAVE DAYS
+ARTICLE 35: PERSONAL LEAVE DAYS

-- Section 1.
-All employees after completion of six (6) months of service shall be entitled to receive personal leave days in the following manner: - (A) All full time employees shall be entitled to twenty-four (24) hours of personal leave with pay each fiscal year; - (B) Part-time, seasonal, and job share employees shall be granted such leave in a prorated amount of twenty-four (24) hours based on the same percentage or fraction of month they are hired to work, or as subsequently formally modified, provided it is anticipated that they will work 1,040 hours during the fiscal year; - Section 2.
-Should any employee fail to work 1,040 hours for the fiscal year, the value of personal leave time used may be recovered from the employee. - Section 3.
-Personal leave shall not be cumulative from year to year nor is any unused leave compensable in any other manner. - Section 4.
-Such leave may be used by an employee for any purpose he/she desires and may be taken at times mutually agreeable to the university and the employee.
+Section 1.
+All employees after completion of six (6) months of service shall be entitled to receive personal leave days in the following manner:

+(A) All full time employees shall be entitled to twenty-four (24) hours of personal leave with pay each fiscal year;

+(B) Part-time, seasonal, and job share employees shall be granted such leave in a prorated amount of twenty-four (24) hours based on the same percentage or fraction of month they are hired to work, or as subsequently formally modified, provided it is anticipated that they will work 1,040 hours during the fiscal year;

+Section 2.
+Should any employee fail to work 1,040 hours for the fiscal year, the value of personal leave time used may be recovered from the employee.

+Section 3.
+Personal leave shall not be cumulative from year to year nor is any unused leave compensable in any other manner.

+Section 4.
+Such leave may be used by an employee for any purpose, and in any increment the employee desires when mutually agreed to in advance between the supervisor and the employee.
+If the employee is unable to obtain the agreement in advance, the employee must attempt to promptly notify their supervisor prior to their shift.

-ARTICLE 40: SICK LEAVE
+ARTICLE 36: SICK LEAVE